Generic Name: soybean oil

 Intralipid Dosage and Administration

-The initial rate of infusion in adults should be 0.5 mL/minute for the first 15 to 30 minutes of infusion.
-If no untoward reactions occur (see ADVERSE REACTIONS section), the infusion rate can be increased to 1 mL/minute.
-Not more than 500 mL of Intralipid® 20% should be infused into adults on the first day of therapy.
+The initial infusion rate of the nutrient admixture in adults should be 0.1 g fat/minute for the first 15 to 30 minutes of infusion.
+If no untoward reactions occur (see ADVERSE REACTIONS section), the infusion rate can be increased to 0.2 g fat/minute.
+For adults, the admixture should not contain more than 500 mL of Intralipid® 20% on the first day of therapy.
 If the patient has no untoward reactions, the dose can be increased on the following day.
 The daily dosage should not exceed 2.5 g of fat/kg of body weight (12.5 mL of Intralipid® 20% per kg).
-Intralipid® 20% (A 20% I.V.
-Fat Emulsion) should make up no more than 60% of the total caloric input to the patient.
+Intralipid® should make up no more than 60% of the total caloric input to the patient.
 Carbohydrate and a source of amino acids should comprise the remaining caloric input.

-The initial rate of infusion in older pediatric patients should be no more than 0.05 mL/minute for the first 10 to 15 minutes.
-If no untoward reactions occur, the rate can be changed to permit infusion of 0.5 mL of Intralipid® 20%/kg/hour.
-The daily dosage should not exceed 3 g of fat/kg of body weight3.
-Intralipid® 20% should make up no more than 60% of the total caloric input to the patient.
+The initial rate of infusion in older pediatric patients should be no more than 0.01 g fat/minute for the first 10 to 15 minutes.
+If no untoward reactions occur, the rate can be changed to permit infusion of 0.1 g of fat/kg/hour.
+The daily dosage should not exceed 3 g of fat/kg of body weight.3 Intralipid® should make up no more than 60% of the total caloric input to the patient.
 Carbohydrate and a source of amino acids should comprise the remaining caloric input.

 Essential Fatty Acid Deficiency

-Conventional administration sets and TPN pooling bags contain polyvinyl chloride (PVC) components that have DEHP (diethyl hexyl phthalate) as a plasticizer.
-Fat-containing fluids such as Intralipid® 20% extract DEHP from these PVC components and it may be advisable to consider infusion of Intralipid® 20% through a non-DEHP administration set.
+Conventional administration sets and TPN pooling bags contain polyvinyl chloride (PVC) components that have DEHP (di(2-ethylhexyl) phthalate) as a plasticizer.
+Fat-containing fluids such as Intralipid® extract DEHP from these PVC components.
+Therefore it may be advisable to use a non-DEHP administration set for infusing admixtures which contain Intralipid®.

 Do not use any bag in which there appears to be an oiling out on the surface of the emulsion.